FTKhanFT/Trello/README.md

 All boards is collocated in list.You can look this list by clicking  left button on boards

 # Saving Data
-All datas is saving in json file.NewtonSoft.Json.dll was used to create json file
+All datas is saving in json file.
+NewtonSoft.Json.dll was used to create json file